ramkrishna2910/Memories-on-a-plate/README.md

 # Memories-on-a-plate

+Cooking isn't all about following a recipe book and measuring every damn ingredient!
+It's a creative and intuitive process that lets us use our senses, knowledge, and experience to whip up some lip-smacking meals.
+Cooking is more art than science!
+It's not just about the recipe or the ingredients - it's about our understanding of food and our ability to mix and match different flavors, textures, and techniques to create something amazing.
+It's an art form that lets us express our creativity.
+The measurements are intentionally left as a range so you can play with varying different flavour profiles.

 "I'm definitely a foodie at heart who lives to eat, always on the lookout for my next delicious bite!
 And that's why I've created 'Memories on a Plate', my own personal collection of beloved recipes that I've perfected over the years.
 This repository is a constantly evolving work of love, where I document all the tasty secrets and key ingredients that go into each dish.
 So go ahead, give these recipes a try, and if you have any suggestions for improvement, I'm all ears!
 Let's make some delicious memories together!"